 The autumn equinox was two days ago, so I now have it on record that I’m writing my summer wrap-up post at a semi-reasonable time (even though school started five weeks ago, we can ignore that fact).
 It seems like five weeks is my threshold for hours and hours of coding and solving math problems before I need to indulge in some writing and/or humanities.
 Is this high or low?
 You decide.
 Meanwhile, I’ll keep writing this post against the sounds of snoring that could be coming through the dorm wall next to or above me, I will never know.

 Fourteen thousand seven hundred miles, according to Google, is the distance I traveled this summer from home to study abroad to my internship back to college.
-To say this was a life-changing summer would be an understatement.
+To say this was an incredible summer would be an understatement.
 In my honors Discernment and Discourse class at SMU last year, we learned about semiotics, or the study of signs and symbols as they relate to language and interpretation.
 One of the key points of this unit was that words and symbols are completely ‘bound’.
 An image will lead to a word being conjured in our minds, and vice versa.
-This leads to the idea that all language is inherently a restriction of our thoughts and ideas, and this is exactly the feeling I’ve had while brainstorming for this post.
+This leads to the idea that all language, no matter how specific or elaborate, is inherently a restriction of all thoughts and ideas.
+This is exactly the feeling I’ve had while brainstorming for this post.
 Every attempt to capture this summer with literal words and sentences feels like a misinterpretation that can never fully capture what I’m trying to convey, so rest assured, there will be plenty of pictures at the end.

 After landing back in the states, I had exactly three days at home before starting the 1,644 mile drive to Nevada, where I worked as a Systems Test and Validation engineering intern for GE Oil & Gas (now Baker Hughes GE).
 The three day drive to get there provided quality time with my parents as we got to see the beauty of nature across New Mexico, Arizona, and Nevada.
 This was my first technical internship, and it far surpassed my expectations in all aspects of the experience, both inside and outside of work.
 For a respite from these rambling paragraphs, here’s a list describing some of what I learned this summer.